 Maintenance and Repairs

 As a final matter, usually any repair and/or maintenance to building components, such as the roof, gutters, sewer, elevators, or alarm systems, will be performed by the landlord.
-Nonetheless, depending on the type of lease that you enter, your business may be financially responsible for paying for some portion of this building repair/maintenance cost.
+In this case, the landlord can seek help from an expert in roofing services.
+Also, if the landlord wants a new roof installation, she or he can choose between metal roofing, green roofing, or tile roofing.
+Nonetheless, depending on the type of lease that you enter, your business may be financially responsible for paying for some portion of this building’s repair and maintenance costs.

 Option to Renew